 Application deadlines are usually 6 to 9 months before the intake.
 For Fall, plan to apply between November and January.
 Early applications improve your chances for scholarships, visa slots, and competitive seats.
 Always check the exact deadline for each university.

-As of 2024, over 1.3 million Indian students are pursuing higher studies abroad, with a significant number opting for STEM (Science, Technology, Engineering, and Mathematics) fields, which include biotechnology.
+Over 1.3 million Indian students are pursuing higher studies abroad, with a significant number opting for STEM (Science, Technology, Engineering, and Mathematics) fields, which include biotechnology.

 Countries with advanced biotech industries, funded research labs, and structured internships offer stronger academic and career outcomes.
 Here are the five best countries for biotechnology undergraduate courses.